 The alkalizing effect of sprouts – like other green foods – supports healthy cells and overall health.

-For our Fermented Herb Blend, we wanted to include some of the most valued herbs and green foods from around the world, including matcha, holy basil or Tulsi, moringa and mate leaf extract or Yerba mate.
+For our Fermented Herb Blend, we wanted to include some of the most valued herbs and green foods from around the world, including:

 That took us to Japan… One of the country’s best-kept secrets, matcha is an exceptional alkalizing extract that offers antioxidant benefits.
 Our matcha is a powdered green tea made from some of the finest and youngest leaves of Japan’s first harvesting days.

-The next stop was India...
-Sometimes called the “Queen of Herbs,” holy basil or Tulsi has a long history within Indian medicine.
+The next stop was India… Sometimes called the “Queen of Herbs,” holy basil, or Tulsi, has a long history within the Ayurvedic health system.
 Holy basil is considered a tonic for the body, mind and spirit, and different parts of the plant are used for varying conditions.
 Tulsi’s high concentration of chlorophyll is important for supporting health.

 From the same region, moringa is sometimes called the “miracle plant” and is a superfood by all definitions.
-It contains more than 90 vitamins, minerals and amino acids, and 46 types of antioxidants.
+It contains more than 90 vitamins, minerals and amino acids as well as 46 types of antioxidants.